whisthq/whist/backend/services/README.md

 Make sure to change `<your instance name>` on the command to your actual instance name, `<the commit hash you are on>` to the actual commit hash, and verify the status is `PRE_CONNECTION`.

-Once you have added the row to the database, start the host service with `make runlocaldevwithdb` and verify it starts the Hasura subscriptions and enters the event loop correctly.
+Once you have added the row to the database, start the host service with `make run_host_service_localdevwithdb` and verify it starts the Hasura subscriptions and enters the event loop correctly.

 After this, if you want to test the `SpinUpMandelbox` function by "allocating" a mandelbox for your instance on the local database.
 Do this by adding a row to the `mandelbox_info` table with this command: